Child falls from windows continues to be a worldwide epidemic

 Broad range of data

-The authors analyzed the output from their search not only by tabulating data for years 1990 through 2008, but also by searching and analyzing descriptive language filed in the accident reports when falls from windows occurred.
-From this analysis, they were able to evaluate not only the normally available data fields such as gender, age, treatment level and injury type, but they also teased out additional data, such as height of window fall, status of the window, presence of a screen, involvement of nearby furniture and even the landing surface.
-Child falls from windows generated a surprising amount of data.
+The authors analyzed the output from their search by tabulating data for years 1990 through 2008.
+In this data they searched for and analyzed descriptive language filed in the accident reports.
+They obtained the normally available data fields such as gender, age, treatment level and injury type.
+Then they teased out additional data, such as height of window fall, status of the window, presence of a screen, involvement of nearby furniture and even the landing surface.
+The study generated a surprising amount of data.

 Product codes used in study